 Slate roofing was a popular roofing material in the 19th and 20th centuries.
 That’s why today, you’ll find that many historical homes have slate roofing systems, and it is most likely the same roof that was installed when the home was built.
 That’s right; when slate roofing is installed correctly and maintained, it can last up to 200 years.
 When installing a slate roof, you would never have to worry about replacing it again.
 It’s no wonder it has the nickname “The Forever Roof.”

-However, before taking the plunge, we recommend that you read on to learn about whether or not this roofing system is worth all the trouble and the right roofing system for you.
+However, before taking the plunge, we recommend that you read on to learn about whether this roofing system is worth all the trouble and the right roofing system for you.

 To get the most out of your slate roof, it needs to be installed correctly.
 Without proper installation, your roof will deteriorate at a much faster rate and cause unnecessary damage to your roofing structure and your home.